Introduction to MVC

-Anyone who aspires to become a developer with good control and ability to write complex and clean code.
+Anyone aspires to become a developer with good control and write complex and clean code.

-- The programming language and framework you use has a greater dependency on your career growth based on its demand, but MVC as an architecture will always be present as a viable option for your career growth.
+- The programming language and framework you use have a greater dependency on your career growth based on its demand, but MVC as architecture will always be present as a viable option for your career growth.
 Hence MVC is necessary and useful for your career.

 - The Model – View – Controller architecture was introduced by Trygve Reenskaug and in the 1970s.

 - The popularity peaked during 1996, and from then on, it has been in use for developing user interfaces and applications.